AaltoSciComp/scicomp-docs/help/garage.rst

    :class: important

-   * There will be limited staff around during the summer - most limited 6--13 July.
+   * There will be limited staff around during the summer - most limited 13-17 July.
-   * There are no staff during: (nothing listed yet)
+   * There are no staff during: (no times yet)
    * Past years, there has been someone in Garage most days, but it isn't guaranteed.
 Keep an eye here for further updates.